spring-attic/spring-security-oauth/docs/oauth2.md

 You may want to take advantage of Spring Security's [expression-based access control][expressions].
 You can register a oauth-aware expression handler with the `expression-handler` element.
 Use the id of the oauth expression handler to add oauth-aware expressions to the built-in expressions.

 The expressions include _oauth2.clientHasRole_, _oauth2.clientHasAnyRole_, and _oath2.denyClient_ which can be used to provide access based on the role of the oauth client.

-## Customizing the Error Handling

-Error handling in an Authorization Server uses standard Spring MVC features, namely `@ExceptionHandler` methods in the endpoints themselves that delegate the  rendering of exceptions to `HttpMesssageConverters` (which can be added to the MVC configuration).
-Users can also provide a `WebResponseExceptionTranslator` to the endpoints themselves which is the best way to change the content of the responses as opposed to the way they are rendered.

 ## Resource Server Configuration